-If the Service Request message includes a Release Request indication, then:
+If the Service Request message over 3GPP access includes a Release Request indication or a Reject Paging Indication, then:

-- the AMF updates the UE context with any received Paging Restrictions information.
-If no Paging Restrictions information is provided, no paging restrictions apply.
+- the AMF updates the UE context with any received Paging Restriction Information.
+If no Paging Restriction Information is provided, no paging restrictions apply.

-- no User Plane resources are established (steps 4-22b are skipped) and instead the AMF triggers the AN Release procedure as described in clause 4.2.6.
+- no User Plane resources are established and instead the AMF triggers the AN Release procedure as described in clause 4.2.6.

 NOTE 6: If AMF does not perform steps 5-7 before step 2 then some DL data might not be delivered to the UE.

-NOTE 7: When UE includes Paging Restrictions information in the Service Request message, the acceptance or rejection of paging restrictions by the network is confirmed with a NAS message as defined in stage 3 specifications.
+NOTE 7: When UE includes Paging Restriction Information in the Service Request message, the acceptance or rejection of paging restrictions by the network is confirmed with a NAS message as defined in stage 3 specifications.